Improving Your GPA for Med School

 8 Things to Know About Improving Your GPA to Get Into Medical School and Other Professional Healthcare Programs

-“You want to get your GPA up to a level where a selection committee will consider you,” says Northwestern Health Sciences University’s Jason Thoen, Ph.D.
-“Then hopefully, factors like your admission test score, personal statement, interview performance, and other background information will convince them you’re a worthy candidate.”
+“You want to get your GPA up to a level where a selection committee will consider you,” says Jason Thoen, Ph.D., of Northwestern Health Sciences University (NWHSU).
+“Then, hopefully, factors like your admission test score, personal statement, interview performance, and other background information will convince them you’re a worthy candidate.”

 1. Understand that your past grades can’t be “replaced” but …

-People are often surprised to learn that retaking a class does not technically replace the original grade.
+Students are often surprised to learn that retaking a class does not actually replace the original grade.
 “It’s more accurate to say that the two grades will be averaged,” Thoen says.

-He points to a recent student whose undergraduate GPA was under a 2.5.
-“He came here and did a bunch of rigorous coursework,” Thoen says.
+Thoen references a recent student whose undergraduate GPA was under a 2.5.
+“He came here and did a bunch of additional rigorous coursework,” Thoen says.
+The student had help developing a plan for how to get into med school after college.
 “He did well, and he eventually got into med school.
-He beat the odds.
-It just took a lot of hard work, great performance in classes, and a little luck.”
+It took a lot of hard work, great performance in classes, and a little luck.”

 2. Make sure your prerequisite courses are current

-One caveat to the point above is this: “You can’t take prerequisite courses and then expect that a program will accept them 10 years from now,” says Thoen.
+“You can’t take prerequisite courses and then expect that a program will accept them 10 years from now,” says Thoen.
+This is the caveat for getting into med school after college.

 Many programs require prerequisites to be taken within five years of applying.
-Note, however, that this can depend on the university and the kind of program you’re pursuing.
+But each school and program is different.
 “If there’s any doubt, I recommend you request a prerequisite review from the programs you plan to apply to,” says Thoen.

-Selection committees may weigh subjective factors surrounding your less-than-stellar GPA that work to your advantage.
+Selection committees may weigh subjective factors surrounding a less-than-stellar GPA that can work to your advantage.

-First, regardless of how much you can move your actual GPA up, when you retake courses and do better the second time, Thoen says, “You’re sending a message that those old grades don’t really reflect your current potential as an applicant.”
+Your GPA will improve if you retake courses and perform better.
+Thoen says, “You’re sending a message that those old grades don’t reflect your current potential as an applicant.”

 Note that factors like the following can, to a degree, offset a lower GPA: